lexbor/docs/source/examples/styles/events_insert.md

 The code in
 [lexbor/styles/events_insert.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/styles/events_insert.c)
-illustrates an effective use of the Lexbor library to manipulate HTML and apply CSS.
+illustrates an effective use of the `lexbor` library to manipulate HTML and apply CSS.
 By parsing, creating elements, setting attributes, and attaching styles, it provides a clear example of dynamic document editing and processing.
-This showcases both the capabilities and convenience of the Lexbor framework in handling web technologies programmatically.
+This showcases both the capabilities and convenience of the `lexbor` framework in handling web technologies programmatically.